This blog post has been updated by Kristina Rust, Career Consultant on February 28, 2024 for relevancy, inclusivity, and formatting.

 Backstage Pass To “What Can I Do With a Major In..”
 Handouts and How They Compare to the LinkedIn Alumni Tool

 Each "What Can I Do with a Major in…” page includes a description of the major, possible job titles, actual employers who hired UGA students in recent years, top resources, UGA campus contacts, and other employment and informational websites.
-The secret behind the fresh data supplementing this great resource is UGA’s Annual Career Outcomes Survey.
-Each year these handouts are updated to reflect industry trends and display the most current employment information based on a fresh set of career outcomes data from UGA’s previous graduating class.
+The secret behind the data supplementing this great resource is UGA’s Annual Career Outcomes Survey.
+Each year, these handouts are updated to reflect industry trends and display the most current employment information based on a fresh set of career outcomes data from UGA’s previous graduating class.

 The purpose of the Career Outcomes Survey is to provide a snapshot of the employment or continuing education status for University of Georgia graduates (Bachelors, Masters, and Doctorate) within an average of 6 months of their graduation date.
 Additionally, the data provides detailed employment information, salary statistics, and graduate school information.
-The data is collected via an ongoing online survey, completed by individual alumni or student callers obtaining employment information over the phone, through social media searches, or via collaboration with various UGA departments or organizational campus units.
+The data is collected via an ongoing online survey, completed by individual alumni or student callers who obtain employment information over the phone, through social media searches, or via collaboration with various UGA departments or organizational campus units.
 Data is presented by university, school, and major and is readily available at the UGA Career Center website.
 Through technology tools, data integration, and easy to view and navigate displays, tables, infographic, and video, the UGA Career Center has vastly improved the user experience and made our outcomes data more relevant.